THE REMEDIAL HERSTORY PROJECT

 She said, “Sometimes I compose with great effort, again I destroyed what I had poorly written...[so that] the slight talent...given me by Heaven should not lie idle in the dark recesses of the mind and thus be destroyed by the rush of neglect.”

-Hildegard of Bingen: Some medieval women were able to bypass misogyny and forge meaningful careers through the church, one of the more notable was Hildegard de Bingen in Germany.
+Some medieval women were able to bypass misogyny and forge meaningful careers through the church.
+One of the more notable of these women was Hildegard de Bingen in Germany.
 She was a nun turned abbess, turned scholar, and Christian mystic.
-She was brilliant and her research and works touched many fields from philosophy to musical composition, herbology to medieval literature, cosmology to medicine.
-In one of her books she identified almost 300 herbs, in another, she listed and suggested causes as well as remedies for 47 different illnesses.
-She was also interested in better understanding the female reproductive system.
-She had visions that she believed, as was common in the time, foresaw the future.
-What was uncommon was that she, a woman, would write interpretations of them.
-Popes, emperors, and kings accepted her writings.
-Yet she regularly defied the patriarchal hierarchy of her profession and pushed boundaries for women.
-She was unanimously selected as abbess when the previous woman died and after growing the reputation and wealth of the convent for many years, she requested to build her own further away from patriarchal influences.
-She was denied, but persisted and eventually founded the convent at Rupertsberg c.
-1150 CE.
-There Hildegard was freer to explore her spiritual and intellectual ideas.
+She was brilliant, and her research and written works touched many fields, from philosophy to musical composition, herbology to medieval literature, cosmology to medicine.
+In one of her books she identified almost 300 herbs.
+In another, she listed and suggested causes and remedies for 47 different illnesses.
+She was also interested in understanding the female reproductive system.

-She corresponded with extraordinary women of her time including Eleanor of Aquitaine.
-She Lamented bad leadership and corrupt governments stating, “You neglect Justice...you permit her to lie prostrate on the earth.”
+She corresponded with extraordinary women of her time, including Eleanor of Aquitaine.
+She lamented bad leadership and corrupt governments stating, “You neglect Justice….you permit her to lie prostrate on the earth.”

 Her theology emphasized the feminine, and she thought women had just as important roles to play as men.
 She was widely popular and went on four speaking tours in defiance of prescriptions that women should stay silent in churches and in public.